 So far I have explored Manila and Palawan, for which you can check out my suggested travel itinerary for Palawan.
-Now I have begun to explore the Visayas and you can check out my progress as I fill in the motorbike tour map.
+Now I have begun to explore the Visayas and am compiling information on the entire country.
 The rest of this page focuses on general tips for travelling through the Philippines.

 Internet and Sim Card

 Like the rest of Asia, it is cheap and easy to buy a prepaid sim card with affordable internet (note that you do not pay for incoming calls).
 The two main ones are Globe and Smart, both of which have shops at the airport.
 Make sure your phone is unlocked, or you can probably get it unlocked easily enough in Manila.

 Globe generally has faster internet and broader coverage, but in some remote areas (such as the entire stretch between El Nido and Coron), there is only Smart.
 So if you need to stay online, it would be good to get both.